 Acknowledgements

 This work has been partly funded by Euro-VO AIDA project that we acknowledge here.
 SSC XMM Catalog service supported the implementation of the SAADA version of ObsTAP at Strasbourg Observatory.
 The USVAO project contributed to developing this specification and is prototyping the use of ObsTAP in the VAO portal.
-The Canfar project also contributed for the implementation of ObsTAP at CADC, Victoria.
+The CANFAR project also contributed for the implementation of ObsTAP at CADC, Victoria.
 Contents